Dick Bertel: Early life

-Mattie claimed that as Richard first learned to talk, he would frequently babble a version of "W-E-A-F New York," the hourly legal identification of one of the most prominent stations in New York City at that time.
+His mother claimed that as Bertelmann first learned to talk, he would frequently babble a version of "W-E-A-F New York," the hourly legal identification of one of the most prominent stations in New York City at that time.
 During his early childhood, family and friends called him "Richie."
-While growing up in the Wakefield section of the Bronx, he attended Public School 87 and P.S.
-68.
+While growing up in the Wakefield section of the Bronx, he attended Public Schools 87 and 68.

-Henry and Mattie legally separated in 1936 and were officially divorced in 1939.
-In 1940, Mattie married James Morton "Jim" Latz, a draftsman and veteran of World War I, who by this time had already become Richie's primary father figure.
-The family moved to nearby Darien, Connecticut in 1944 when Jim was hired to manage the Marchand medicine cabinet factory in Stamford, Connecticut, which had been converted into a war plant.
+His parents legally separated in 1936 and were officially divorced in 1939.
+In 1940, his mother married James Morton "Jim" Latz, a draftsman and veteran of World War I, who by this time had already become Bertelmann's primary father figure.
+The family moved to nearby Darien, Connecticut in 1944 when his stepfather was hired to manage the Marchand medicine cabinet factory in Stamford, Connecticut, which had been converted into a war plant.

-Before meeting his new classmates at Hollow Tree Ridge Junior High School (Middlesex Middle School today), he decided to introduce himself as "Dick" rather than "Richie."
+Before meeting his new classmates at Hollow Tree Ridge Junior High School (Middlesex Middle School today), Bertelmann decided to introduce himself as "Dick" rather than "Richie."
 From this point forward, he was always known socially as "Dick."

 After one year at Hollow Tree Ridge, he attended Darien High School as a member of the Class of 1948.
 In 1947, he was elected Homecoming King.

 Early career

-During the years 1948 - 1955, Bertel's career began at Fairfield County radio stations in the New York suburbs surrounding Darien and strung along the Boston Post Road corridor.
-Three forces shaped the American broadcasting industry as Bertel gathered his early experience with it.
+During the years 1948–1955, Bertelmann's career began at Fairfield County radio stations in the New York suburbs surrounding Darien and strung along the Boston Post Road corridor.
+Three forces shaped the American broadcasting industry as Bertelmann gathered his early experience with it.